-In practical melting process, these two kinds of furnaces have its advantages and disadvantages.
+In the practical melting process, both types of furnaces have their respective advantages and disadvantages.

 Thermal Efficiency

-IF has higher thermal efficiency and can quickly heat the charging materials; for EAF, a great amount of arc heat is lost through the cover and furnace wall.
+The IF (Induction Furnace) has higher thermal efficiency and can rapidly heat the charge materials.
+In contrast, the EAF (Electric Arc Furnace) loses a significant amount of arc heat through the furnace cover and walls.

 Metallic Yield

-As there is no effect of super high temperature from electric arc, there is less oxidation burn-out of elements for steelmaking by the IF.
+Since there is no super-high temperature effect from an electric arc, oxidation and burn-off of elements are reduced during steelmaking in an IF.

 Liquid Temperature

-The composition and temperature of molten steel during IF steelmaking is more uniform.
+The composition and temperature of molten steel are more uniform in IF steelmaking.

 Metallurgical Reaction

-During EAF steelmaking, the temperature of slag is higher than that of molten steel and can easily participate in metallurgical reaction.
-While during IF steelmaking, slag is heated by molten steel, low temperature slag difficultly participates in metallurgical reaction.
-In conclusion, the EAF steelmaking gets good effect on desulfurization, dephosphorization and diffusion deoxidation than that of the IF.
+In EAF steelmaking, the slag temperature is higher than that of the molten steel, allowing it to actively participate in metallurgical reactions.
+In contrast, in IF steelmaking, slag is heated by the molten steel, and the relatively low slag temperature limits its involvement in such reactions.
+Therefore, EAF steelmaking achieves better results in desulfurization, dephosphorization, and diffusion deoxidation compared to IF steelmaking.

 Charging Material